Dhruvpune2002/LGMVIP-Web/README.md

 # LGMVIP-Web

-This repository contains the two tasks that I have completed under the LetsGrowMore internship offer:
+This repository contains the following task that I have completed under the LetsGrowMore internship offer:

 1) Calculator using HTML, CSS and Javascript
     Files: